hanlulong/YourBossKickedYourAss/README.md

     * phonenumbers: a list of phone numbers to be called.
     * interval: the time interval between two checks.
 Measured in minutes.
     * run_on_windows_startup: if you want the program auto start after each reboot.
 Only tested on Windows 7.
+   If you are using Windows Notepad to edit json files, please make sure to save your edited file in json format.
+   File -> Save as -> Save as type -> All Files (*.*)
 3. Run mail_checker.exe